SharePoint/sp-dev-docs/docs/declarative-customization/site-design-powershell.md

 |--------------|--------------|
 | [-Identity]  | The ID of the site script to get information about. |

-Here's an example that shows how to get script information for a specific script ID.
+The following example shows how to get script information for a specific script ID.

 ```powershell
 PS C:\scripts> Get-SPOSiteScript 07702c07-0485-426f-b710-4704241caad9